ACTCollaboration/act_dr6_lenslike/README.md

 # ACT DR6 Lensing Likelihood

-Likelihood software for the ACT DR6 CMB lensing analysis.
+This repository contains likelihood software for the ACT DR6 CMB lensing analysis.
+If you use this software and/or the associated data, please cite both of the following papers:
+1. Madhavacheril, Qu, Sherwin, MacCrann, Li et al ACT Collaboration (2023)
+2. Qu, Sherwin, Madhavacheril, Han, Crowley et al ACT Collaboration (2023)

 ## Step 1: clone this repository

 ## Step 2: copy data

 The data is available to ACT group members here:
-- ``niagara:/gpfs/fs0/project/r/rbond/msyriac/lensing/dr6/likelihood/data/v1.1``
+- ``niagara:/gpfs/fs0/project/r/rbond/msyriac/lensing/dr6/likelihood/data``
-- ``nersc:/global/project/projectdirs/act/data/lensing/dr6/likelihood/data/v1.1``
+- ``nersc:/global/project/projectdirs/act/data/lensing/dr6/likelihood/data``

 Copy such that the `data` directory is inside the directory that has `__init__.py` in the cloned repositry.
 Only then should you proceed with the next step.